Woman At Risk Class XB Subclass 204 visa allows a woman who is victimised to apply for a visa to live in Australia

 This is a permanent visa and is valid for 5 years from the date of grant (click here to learn more about RRV 155 visa).
 If you do not have a passport to travel to Australia for resettlement, you will be issued with an Australian Migration Status (AMS) ImmiCard to allow you to enter Australia.
 Once you are in Australia, you may apply for a Convention travel document or titre de voyage or a certificate of identity.
 Click here to learn more about Class XB visas.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible for a refugee visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible for a refugee visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.
 Click here to find other visas.

 041 222 4020 or WeChat: AUDvisa